Will Middlebrooks: Personal life

 Middlebrooks grew up in Texarkana, Texas.
-His father, Tom, serves as the head baseball coach and assistant football coach at Liberty-Eylau, and his younger sister, Lacey, played softball for the University of Tulsa.
-She is now the head softball coach at Liberty-Eylau.
+His father, Tom, served as the head baseball coach and assistant football coach at Liberty-Eylau, and his younger sister, Lacey, played softball for the University of Tulsa.
+She was the head coach of both Liberty-Eylau and Texas High.
 Middlebrooks' mother, Julie, and youngest sister, Mary, are artists; Julie is an art teacher.
-He has been friends with Ryan Mallett of the Baltimore Ravens since they met in a football camp after Mallett moved to the Texarkana area in the seventh grade.
+He became friends with Ryan Mallett when they met in a football camp after Mallett moved to the Texarkana area in the seventh grade.

 Middlebrooks was engaged to Ann Lux, a former Dallas Cowboys cheerleader; however, they broke up in August 2012.
 They are from the same hometown and have known each other since age 12.
 Later in 2012, Middlebrooks began dating Jenny Dell, a field reporter who covered the Red Sox for the New England Sports Network.
 They became engaged in July 2014, and were married in February 2016.
-Middlebrooks and Dell had their first child, a daughter named Madison Dell Middlebrooks, in October 2018.
-A second daughter, Makenzie Grey, arrived in December 2019.
+Middlebrooks and Dell had their first child, a daughter, in October 2018.
+A second daughter arrived in December 2019.
 Dell struggled to get pregnant and used fertility treatments.